 The Air Force Reserve Officer Training Corps (AFROTC) program provided by Kent State University prepares students for service as officers in the United States Air Force.
 Through courses in history, management, and leadership, and through practical training, students acquire leadership and management skills, and learn about Air Force career opportunities, the role of the military in American society, the history of air power, and national defense policy.

 An agreement between Case Western Reserve University and Kent State University allows full-time Case Western Reserve students to complete aerospace studies courses.
-Students cross-register for these courses through Cleveland State University, but the courses are held at Kent State University, which is approximately 35 miles from Case Western Reserve, and are usually scheduled on one or two afternoons during the week.
+Students cross-register for these courses through Cleveland State University, but the courses are held at Kent State University, which is approximately 35 miles from Case Western Reserve.
+Classes are usually scheduled on one or two afternoons during the week.
 This arrangement allows Case Western Reserve students to participate in either the four- or two-year AFROTC program.
-Students wanting to enter the two-year program in the junior year must contact the professor of aerospace studies before March of the year before their planned entry.
+Students who wish to enter the two-year program in the junior year must contact the professor of aerospace studies no later than February prior to the academic year of planned entry.

 The Army ROTC program is designed to prepare students for service as a commissioned Army officer in either the active duty U.S. Army or the reserve components of the Army Reserve or National Guard.
 Classes and practical training focus on military skills, officer professionalism, leadership training, and the development of military-related officer and management techniques and procedures.

 An exchange program between Fisk University and Case Western Reserve University enables up to four Case Western Reserve students to spend a semester as visiting students at Fisk each year.
 Up to four Fisk students may spend a semester at Case Western Reserve each year.
 Fisk University was founded in 1866 as the first integrated, coeducational school in the United States, and, at its founding, focused on providing a quality liberal arts education to the children of former slaves.
 Fisk University has a distinguished history as a liberal arts institution.
 Fisk University was the first historically black college to have chapters of the Phi Beta Kappa and Mortar Board national honorary societies.